Albany Institute of History & Art: 1823–1850: Albany Institute

 It was rejuvenated by a merger with the Albany Lyceum of Natural History, a year after that organization was founded in 1823 with Stephen Van Rensselaer, a former lieutenant governor then serving in Congress.
 The members of the Lyceum were younger, and focused on the natural sciences, especially geology and mineralogy, paleontology, and astronomy.
 In accordance with the first three fields, it had devoted itself to preserving mineral and botanical specimens collected on state surveys.

 The merged organization became known as the Albany Institute, with a membership of over a hundred.
 At its meetings over the next few years many scholarly papers were presented in advance of their eventual publication.
 In 1829 Joseph Henry, curator of the Institute's natural-history department, delivered his first paper on electromagnetism, an area in which he went on to make significant contributions.
 By the following year the Institute's libraries had almost doubled in size when Governor DeWitt Clinton willed most of his books to it.

 Henry left in 1832 to teach at Princeton; later he would become the first secretary of the Smithsonian Institution.
 His departure did not affect the Albany Institute, which recorded over a thousand members the next year.
 For other reasons, this would nonetheless be a peak year for the Institute as it was in the early 19th century.

-Between 1834 and 1837, attendance declined at meetings due to the excessive output of the Institute's chief meteorologist, Matthew Henry Webster, who took enthusiastically to the duty of coordinating the state weather surveys for the Board of Regents.
+Between 1834 and 1837, attendance declined at meetings due to the excessive output of the Institute's chief meteorologist, Matthew H. Webster, who took enthusiastically to the duty of coordinating the state weather surveys for the Board of Regents.
 He presented many papers on the subject, sometimes three at a single meeting, and attendees became increasingly bored and stopped attending.
 Financial problems resulting from the Panic of 1837 limited the Institute's publications.
 During this time it continued to collect scientific specimens, accumulating more than 15,000, and started the state Natural History Survey, both activities that led to the establishment of the New York State Museum.

 Van Rensselaer's death in 1839 was another setback for the Institute.
 Its functions were also duplicated by newer institutions, particularly colleges and universities such as Union College and Rensselaer Polytechnic Institute, that had been established in the Albany area.
 Throughout the 1840s it remained dormant.